Will eating carrots help you see in the dark?

 Myth!
 Watching TV for a long period of time won’t cause you to become ‘cross-eyed’ but it can make your eyes quite tired, sore and red.
 This is because when you are concentrating on screen (TV, phone, computer etc), you blink less than normal which contributes to an increase in evaporation of your tears.
 Your tears normally create a uniform film over the front surface of the eye to protect it.
 Watching a screen has been shown to reduce our blink rate meaning that the interval between blinks increases.
 This allows the atmosphere to evaporate our tears leading to dry eyes.
 The symptoms of dry eye include red, sore, gritty, tired, stingy and watery eyes.
 It is recommended that you spend a maximum of 30 minutes on a screen before taking a break to allow your eyes a chance to rest.

-Wearing glasses will make your eyes dependent on them and your vision worse.
+Will wearing glasses make your eyes dependent on them and your vision worse?

 Myth!
 At least 2 or 3 of my patients will ask me whether this is true each and every day so it is a very popular myth.
 It is not at all true.
 However, most people will think their vision seems worse when they take their specs off compared to before they put their specs on.
 This has nothing to do with the eyes themselves but with your brain.
 Your eyes are the hardware of vision – receiving the light signals from the world around us; and the brain is the software of vision – interrupting the neural signs from the eyes to perceive and interpret the information.
 The brain very much prefers clear vision so once you put specs on, your brain quickly adapts to accepting the improved vision.
 Once you remove your specs, your brain does not like the same blur that was there before.
 Your brain becomes less tolerant of the blur but your eyes remain the same.
 Vision, however, does change particularly with age, but this change will happen regardless of whether you wear specs a little, a lot or not at all.